Part One of Four.

 My notes are just the words and time stamps verifying my participation.
 They are dry and mundane.
 I can use them to tell my story, but for me the weekend was a blur of friends, family and new connections, all while living within a community of like minded music lovers….none of the experience was dry or mundane.

 What the Festival is a very different experience if I compare it to how I’ve covered other festivals, from Bonnaroo to MysteryLand my experiences are vast.
 I have been around dance music since the mid 1990’s so raves and festivals are nothing new to me, but I can honestly say that What the Festival changed me.
-I know that people talk about this happening all the time when they go to a .
+I know that people talk about this happening all the time when they go to a music festival.
 They talk about how leaving is so hard and that returning to reality sucks.
 I never really understood this because there was always something else to go to the next weekend, another party, another gathering, and that’s what I knew, so I would never get emotional about it.
 My friends will tell you that I don’t get very emotional about anything and they would be correct.
 Honestly, by Monday morning, I was ready to leave.
 I wanted to shower.
 I wanted to sleep in my bed.
 I wanted to decompress.

 Thursday 11:30 AM – Eugene, OR.